 Membership dues are to benefit running the Pre-Law Club, and shall be strictly utilized under the supervision of the club’s advisor along with Pre-Law Club officers.
 Treasurer must keep records of transactions.

-Dues shall be paid to the Treasurer by week 2 of each semester, and the Treasurer or Secretary must keep records of who has paid membership dues.
+Dues shall be paid to the Treasurer by week 2 of each semester, and the Treasurer or Membership Chair must keep records of who has paid membership dues.

 Members who have not paid their dues by the due date of each semester or year, shall be considered as not being in good standing with the club and shall lose all membership privileges, including voting, and attending events organized by the Pre-Law club, until the dues are paid.